FedericoFiorani/New-York-where-to-rent/README.md

 ## Running instructions

-The dataset that is used for this project is available at http://insideairbnb.com/get-the-data.html
+The dataset that is used for this project is available at [InsideAirBnb] (http://insideairbnb.com/get-the-data.html)

 To execute the project, the following programs need to be installed:
 - [R](https://cran.r-project.org/)